 Foreign Bank Account Reports (FBAR)

 FBARs are filed by US citizens, resident aliens, trusts, estates, and domestic entities with assets abroad to report foreign financial accounts, which aggregate a total of $10,000 at any time during the calendar year.
 If an FBAR is required to be filed, it gets filed electronically with the US Department of the Treasury and is due April 15 following the calendar year reported.
-An automatic extension to October 15 is permitted if a filer fails to meet the FBAR annual due date of April 15, and an extension does not need to be requested.
+This means that you have until April 15, 2024 to submit your 2023 FBAR.
+An automatic extension to October 15, 2024 is permitted if a filer fails to meet the FBAR annual due date of April 15, and an extension does not need to be requested.

 FATCA Reporting (Form 8938)